stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ability.can('update', anotherArticle) // false, we can't update articles which were not written by us
 ```

-> Despite the fact that `can` and `cannot` functions in `defineAbility` callback are similar to `can` and `cannot` methods of `Ability` class, they have completely different purposes and accept different arguments.
+> Despite the fact that `can` and `cannot` functions in `defineAbility` callback are similar to `can` and `cannot` methods of `MongoAbility` class, they have completely different purposes and accept different arguments.
 See [Make `can` API less confusing](../../cookbook/less-confusing-can-api) if it confuses you.

 **Pay attention** that conditions object contains the same keys as the entity we want to check.
 This is how CASL matches entities by conditions.
 In our case, it just checks that `authorId` in `Article` instance equals to `authorId` in conditions object.
 Conditions may have several fields, in that case all fields should match (`AND` logic).

 But conditions are not restricted to simple equality checks!
-Thanks to [ucast](https://github.com/stalniy/ucast) `Ability` instances can match objects using [MongoDB query language](http://docs.mongodb.org/manual/reference/operator/query/).
+Thanks to [ucast](https://github.com/stalniy/ucast) `MongoAbility` instances can match objects using [MongoDB query language](http://docs.mongodb.org/manual/reference/operator/query/).

 > If you are not familiar with MongoDB query language, see [CASL conditions in depth](../conditions-in-depth) for details